 Ok.
 These can be tough.
 We have had birthday parties back home (literally traveling back home to celebrate birthdays), impromptu campground parties (knock on doors and invite families with kids), celebrating in the RV (just the 4 of us), and celebrating birthdays at a museum or aquarium or other location as chosen by the kids.
 The celebration in the RV was a total dud.
 The kids hated it and we felt super guilty about it all.
 We did it one year and haven’t repeated it.
 The other celebrations were wins though.
 It’s really up to you and your family to decide how you would like to celebrate birthdays on the road, but I would really like to encourage everyone to make every effort to accommodate your child’s wishes on their birthday.
 These are super special days for them and they didn’t choose to go RVing.
 They deserve consideration and to have the best birthdays they can.

-Obviously I think it is very possible to maintain old friendships, make new friendships on the way, and make strong connections that can last throughout the miles.
-Do you have any hints for finding friends along the way?
+Obviously, I think it is very possible to maintain old friendships, make new friendships on the way, and make strong connections that can last throughout the miles.
+Do you have any other advice to find other kids while Roadschooling?

 Still concerned about your Roadschool journey?
 Find out how easy it can be by reading this blog post!!